jorund1/nav-kea-testing/README.md

             # have between 1 and 5 dhcp clients acquire an address
 ```

 Now NAV should be able to reach the Kea API at `http://kea:8000/`.
-To test NAV's this, add the following entry to
+To test this, add the following entry to
 the `dhcpmetrics.conf` NAV configuration file[^2]:

 [^2]: for example by editing it in the NAV source tree under `python/nav/etc/dhcpmetrics.conf`and then running `docker compose exec nav nav config install --overwrite /etc/nav`